 A proper EMT knife is much more than a blade with a star of life on it.
-Rescue tools help a first responder gain quick access or assess a patient during a trauma or medical emergency.
+Rescue tools help a first responder gain quick access or assess a patient during trauma or medical emergencies.
 A proper EMT knife is also a rescue tool.
 This article has put together a list of such items.
 These items range from a battery-operated pulse oximeter to a monster multi-tool with 16 instruments in 1.
-The commonality in these items is they all help wth patient care in an emergency setting.
+The commonality in these items is they all help with patient care in an emergency setting.

 When selecting a proper tool an EMT or Paramedic, even a Medical First Responder, should think about what sort of job they do.
 Are they part of a trauma (911) rescue agency, or are they mostly part of a private medical transport agency?
 A rescue tool/EMT knife should fill either 1 critical role or multiple roles.
 For example, a pocketknife that also has a seatbelt cutter and a glass breaker.
 Another key feature to look for is one hand operation.

 There will be times when a first responder will need to have a free hand but still needs to operate a tool such as an O2 tank wrench.
 The object of this list is to inform new and veteran emergency workers of the multitude of EMS friendly tools that are on the market.
 Most of the tools I use I did not learn about till I saw someone else using it.
 The table below is a short TL:DR (To Long, Didn’t Read) list of the tools covered in this article.